 In this study, we can see that a 3% peppermint essential oil solution promotes hair growth by inducing an early anagen stage (the stage in which the hair grows and isn't resting or shedding) and increases vascularization of dermal papillae.
 Essentially, it enhances blood flow and helps bring more nutrients to the hair follicle, allowing it to grow in fuller, healthier, and faster.

 In addition, "PEO showed remarkably increased IGF-1 mRNA expression at week 2, whereas MXD at week 4," the study states.
 IGF-1 is short for insulin-like growth factor 1, which is a hormone that has anabolic effects.
 For our hair, this means thicker hair, as IGF-1 controls the differentiation of hair shafts.
 3% PEO works faster and remarkably better than a 3% minoxidil solution.
 And, as many Beard Profile readers know, minoxidil can considerably help men grow their beards.
-That's not to say that 3% PEO works better than 5% minoxidil, however.
+That's not to say that PEO works better than minoxidil for stimulation of new hair growth, however.

 Not only does PEO promote the hair to grow faster and thicker, it also increases the amount of activity of the hair follicles.
-In essence, follicles don't always produce hair; with PEO, it's possible to kick start additional follicles into producing hair, which would make one's beard appear thicker due to the increased hair follicle density.
+In essence, hair follicles don't all grow at the same rate or at the same time; with PEO, it's possible to kick start additional follicles into growing out your facial hair, which would make one's beard appear thicker, faster, due to the increased hair follicle density.

 [above figure]: the growth promoting activity of hair follicle number.
 At week 2, the hair follicle number of PEO group was 473% and 218% greater than SA and JO groups, respectively (p < 0.05).
 At week 4, PEO group had 740% and 307% more hair follicles than SA and JO groups, respectively (p < 0.001), comparable to MXD group.
 We also found that the number of hair follicles increased as hair regrew.